Technical onboarding - productive teams from day 1

 Structured onboarding - the basis for technical offboarding

-Documentation not only simplifies the return process during offboarding.
-It also ensures that no equipment, and thus value for the company, is lost.
+The documentation not only simplifies returns during offboarding, but also ensures that no equipment, and therefore value for the company, is lost.